syncliteio/SyncLiteLoggerJava/README.md

 ```

 ### 2. Streaming Device :
-Streaming device supports all DDL operations as supported by SQLite and Prepared Statement based INSERT operation to allow high speed concurrent batched data ingestion, performing logging of the ingested data.
-It empowers developers to build high volumne streaming applications enabled with last mile data integration from thousands of edge points into centralized database destinations.
+Streaming device allows all DDL operations as supported by SQLite and Prepared Statement based INSERT operations (UPDATE and DELETE not allowed) to allow high speed concurrent batched data ingestion, performing logging and streaming of the ingested data.
+Streaming device empowers developers to build high volume data streaming applications enabled with last mile data integration from thousands of edge applications into centralized database destinations.

 #### Java